kimwalisch/primecount/README.md

-primecount is a command-line program and C++ library that counts the primes below an integer x&nbsp;<&nbsp;2<sup>63</sup> using fast implementations of the prime counting function pi(x) (combinatorial methods).
+primecount is a command-line program and C++ library that counts the primes below an integer x&nbsp;<&nbsp;2<sup>63</sup> using fast implementations of the prime counting function pi(x).
 So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas and using the Lagarias-Miller-Odlyzko algorithm.
 The implementations of Legendre's, Meissel's and Lehmer's formulas have been parallelized using OpenMP, for LMO this remains to be done.

 ### Algorithms and complexity